-When deciding how to integrate the two services, you have the option of connecting GA to Power BI directly in the Power BI app, or using a third party data management platform, such as Dataddo, to bridge the gap.
-In this article we’ll discuss the step-by-step methods for integrating both ways and touch on their respective pros and cons.
+When deciding how to integrate the two services, you have the option of connecting GA to Power BI directly in the Power BI app, or using a third-party data management platform, such as Dataddo, to bridge the gap.
+In this article, we’ll discuss the step-by-step methods for integrating both ways and touch on their respective pros and cons.

 Direct connection between Google Analytics and Power BI

-A disclaimer window will appear about third party service connectors.
-Click Continue to close it, and then you’ll be prompted to sign into your GA account.
+A disclaimer window will appear about third-party service connectors.
+Click Continue to close it, and then you’ll be prompted to sign in to your GA account.

 Accept the request for Power BI to remain signed into your Google Analytics account (this is how Power BI keeps your information current).